-Hong Kong had been on my wish list for sooo many years so I was very excited to arrive and to start checking out the City.
+Updated 2019.
+Hong Kong had been on my wishlist for so many years so I was very excited to arrive and to start checking out the City.
 With so much to do and only 3 days in Hong Kong to do it all in, whilst also being on a budget in Hong Kong I wasn’t sure where to start with planning my itinerary around Hong Kong but luckily things fell into place, so here’s what I got up to in my 3 days in Hong Kong and what I spent in Hong Kong whilst on a backpacker budget.

 Day 1 – Seeing Hong Kong’s Best Temples!